Seanime-contributions/Seanime-Providers/marketplace/README.md

 [Click here](https://seanime-contributions.github.io/Seanime-Providers/) to visit the visual marketplace.

+---

-> **Please remember this is the @Pal/marketplace not the official [Seanime marketplace](https://raw.githubusercontent.com/5rahim/seanime-extensions/refs/heads/main/marketplace.json).**
+**Please remember this is the @Pal/marketplace not the official [Seanime marketplace](https://raw.githubusercontent.com/5rahim/seanime-extensions/refs/heads/main/marketplace.json).**

+But note that to prevent legal issues, all community made extensions that were related to piracy have been removed from the official repo, if you still wish to find all community made extensions consult **[this repo](https://github.com/Bas1874/Seanime-Marketplace)** instead.

 ---